tbarker/5X-Crypto-Security-Guide/README.md

 Somewhere you can work which is available during normal hours and has some independent security.
 Mostly it should have CCTV and be 20 minutes plus from your **Home**.
 It will need a **Desk Safe**.

 #### Legal
-Someone who will hold your Will. and your Letter of Wishes/Instruction, and see to that they are passed to the correct people after your death or unfortunate accident.
+Someone who will hold your Will and your Letter of Wishes/Instruction, and then see to that they are passed to the correct people after your death or unfortunate accident.

 You don't need to engage a blue-ribbon law firm.
 The consumer charity Which? runs [an online service](https://whichwills.which.co.uk) in the UK.
 Have a look around for what's available to you.